 Eva Ulrike Pirker: “I would be very happy if we could reach not only VUB students and academics but also people from outside the campus.”

 Katarzyna Ruchel-Stockmans: “Sometimes I hear from my students weeks after a seminar or activity about how it influenced them.
-It would be nice if our lectures could have such a lingering impact.”
+It would be nice if our lectures could have such a longterm impact.”

 Bio Eva Ulrike Pirker

-Eva Ulrike Pirker has been working at the VUB since 2023 as a research professor of English and Comparative Literature.
+Eva Ulrike Pirker has joined the VUB as a research professor of English and Comparative Literature in 2023.
 She previously taught at the University of Düsseldorf (2017-2023) and the University of Freiburg (2003-2016), where she completed her PhD in English Philology after studying new English literatures, American studies and philosophy in Tübingen and San Diego.
-Her special interest lies in researching transcultural processes in and through literature and other art forms. .
+Her special interest lies in researching transcultural processes in and through literature and other art forms.

 Bio Katarzyna Ruchel-Stockmans